b-w-a/arizona_precinct/README.md

-# arizona_precinct
+# Nuno & Wilcox-Archuleta
-Data for Arizona OpEd Republic Article
+Data for Arizona Republic OpEd Article

+These data can be used to replicate the findings used in the Nuno and Wilcox-Archuleta OpEd in the Arizona Republic.

+Data were current as of Nov.
+22, 2016.
+All results are unofficial.

+Please email bwa@ucla.edu with any questions